alexunxus/DLSP_final/README.md

 ```
 python3 src/attack.py --attack_iters 5 --norm all
 ```
-You can specify number of iterations for pgd attack.
+You can specify number of iterations for PGD attack.

 ### Creating adversarial test datasets using pgd and Visualization

-We use the adversarial strength epsilon = 8 to perturbe the images, the images are shown from iteration=0, 5, 10 and 15 from left to right.
+We choose an adversarial strength epsilon = 8/255 to perturbe the images with L-infinity norm, epsilon=256/255 for L-2 norm.
+The corrupted images are shown from iteration=0, 5, 10 and 15 from left to right.

 ![plot](./figures/attack_cmp.jpg)

-We can see the perturbation is invisible to human eyes
+The perturbation is nearly imperceptible to human eyes

 The test loss for the attack as a function of perturbation iteration is shown below: